andrews1022/string-formatter-react/README.md

 ## UPDATE: Jan 16, 2021

-I've started refactoring the project to focusing around using the useReducer hook instead of useState + useRef.
+I've started refactoring the project to use the useReducer hook instead of useState + useRef.
 I've kept the OLD/Legacy component files around, so I can compare/contrast the two different approaches.